 China Telecom: Suffix misalignment does not cause any confusion as long as the sub-clause title is clear.
 RAN4 to discuss the need of aligning the suffix for R19 new features.

 Huawei: If heading of some clauses are changed, the existing references in the spec needs to be investigated

+LGE: RAN4 to make a principle of this issue and address it in Rel-19 specification instead of Rel-18 specification change

 Unused test configurations

+LGE: RAN4 to make a principle of this issue and address it in Rel-19 specification instead of Rel-18 specification change

+Undefined abbreviations

+Ericsson: RAN4 to review the used but undefined abbreviations and update clause 3.3 of TS 38.133 upon the need, e.g., for the following cases:

+“PRB” or “RB”: both are used, choose one of them?
+None of them is in Abbreviation of TS 38.133,

+“BW”: used, but not in the Abbreviation section in TS 383.133,

+“TRS”: is used but not defined in Abbreviations section in TS 38.133.

 Duplicated requirements